 Self-Portrait™ Power Traits Assessment

-The Self-Portrait™ assessment gives you the tools you need to truly implement a student-centered learning approach that creates confidence and eliminates failure for both students and teachers.
+1. The Self-Portrait™ assessment gives you the tools you need to truly implement a student-centered learning approach that creates confidence and leads to more success for both students and teachers.

-Take the Self-Portrait™ power traits assessment to leverage your strengths.
+2. Take the Self-Portrait™ power traits assessment to leverage your own strengths.

 - Student Self-Portrait™ assessment